Nondiscrimination and Anti-Harassment Policy and Resolution Procedures

 VII.
 Making a Report or Filing a Complaint

-A report may be made by a Complainant or a Third Party Reporter to EOATIX through a Designated Reporting Option as described above, or directly to EOATIX.
-A report can be made by phone, email, through an in-person meeting, or via the EthicsPoint hotline.
+A report may be made by a Complainant or a Third-Party Reporter to EOATIX through a Designated Reporting Option as described above, or directly to EOATIX.
+A report can be made by phone, email, through an in-person meeting, or via the Dartmouth Integrity Helpline.

 Regardless of how a complaint reaches the EOATIX and the medium in which the complaint is made, the Office will document every complaint, any actions taken in response to the complaint, and the resolution, by one of the two methods described below; and will retain copies of all reports generated as a result of any investigation.
 These records will be kept private to the extent required or permitted by law.
 Complainants and Respondents shall have access to their respective records to the extent required by the Family Educational Rights and Privacy Act and/or New Hampshire legal requirements for access to personnel records.